anthowen/csv-uploader-nodejs/README.md

 # csv-uploader-nodejs
-This simple nodejs application takes data from uploaded csv, and present it as a sortable dashboard on a webpage.
+This simple nodejs application takes data from uploaded csv, and show it as a sortable dashboard on a webpage.

 ### If you using docker and docker-compose:
 ```